Multiscale Fusion for Abnormality Detection and Localization of Distributed Parameter Systems: Abstract

 \section{Abstract}

-Battery energy storage system (BESS) has great potential to combat global warming.
-However, internal abnormalities in the BESS may develop into thermal runaway, causing serious safety incidents.
-In this study, the multiscale information fusion is proposed for thermal abnormality detection and localization in BESSs.
-We introduce the concept of dissimilarity entropy as a means to identify anomalies for lumped variables, whereas spatial and temporal entropy measures are presented for the detection of anomalies for distributed variables.
-Through appropriate parameter optimization, these three entropy functions are integrated into the comprehensive multiscale detection index, which outperforms traditional single-scale detection methods.
-The proposed multiscale statistic has good interpretability in terms of system energy concentration.
-Battery system internal short circuit (ISC) experiments have demonstrated that our proposed method can swiftly identify ISC abnormalities and accurately pinpoint problematic battery cells.
+Numerous industrial thermal processes and fluid processes can be described by distributed parameter systems (DPSs), wherein many process parameters and variables vary in space and time.
+Early internal abnormalities in the DPS may develop into uncontrollable thermal failures, causing serious safety incidents.
+In this study, the multiscale information fusion is proposed for internal abnormality detection and localization of DPSs under different scenarios.
+We introduce the dissimilarity statistic as a means to identify anomalies for lumped variables, whereas spatial and temporal statistic measures are presented for the anomaly detection for distributed variables.
+Through appropriate parameter optimization, these statistic functions are integrated into the comprehensive multiscale detection index, which outperforms traditional single-scale detection methods.
+The proposed multiscale statistic has good physical interpretability from the system disorder degree.
+Experiments on the internal short circuit (ISC) of a battery system have demonstrated that our proposed method can swiftly identify ISC abnormalities and accurately pinpoint problematic battery cells under various working conditions.